 - Assisted reproductive technology (ART).
 ART treatments involve obtaining sperm through normal ejaculation, surgical extraction or from donor individuals, depending on your specific case and wishes.
 The sperm are then inserted into the female genital tract, or used to perform in vitro fertilization or intracytoplasmic sperm injection.

 When treatment doesn't work

 In rare cases, male fertility problems can't be treated, and it's impossible for a man to father a child.
-Your doctor may suggest that you and your partner consider either using sperm from a donor or adopting a child.
+Your doctor might suggest that you and your partner consider using sperm from a donor or adopting a child.

 Aug.
 11, 2015